What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

 \begin{definition}[Individually well-calibrated model] An ML model $\pihf$ is called \myemph{individually well-calibrated for individual} $i$ if $\pixih = \pii$; the model is called \myemph{individually well-calibrated} if $\pixih = \pii \quad \forall i \in \{1, \dots, n\}$. \end{definition}

 Note that a direct generalization to regression, survival tasks, etc., is possible by replacing the probabilities with expected values.
-For a strictly monotone function $\sfu$, this is also a necessary condition for fairness, i.e., a treatment $\spixih$ is to be called unfair if the model is not individually well-calibrated for individual $i$.
+For a strictly monotonic function $\sfu$, this is also a necessary condition for fairness, i.e., a treatment $\spixih$ is to be called unfair if the model is not individually well-calibrated for individual $i$.

 Although the notion of fairness refers to actions against individuals, empirical evaluation cannot be performed individually; evaluation is only possible by considering appropriate groups.
 This poses a massive problem, since any group definition runs the risk of assigning individuals to a group that is inappropriate with respect to their true probability $\pii$.
 In particular, it falls short to define a group based only on a single feature.
-Rather, it is necessary to consider all computationally identifiable subgroups as is done in, e.g., \cite{friedler_impossibility_2016, hebert-johnson_multicalibration_2018, kearns_preventing_2018, kim_multiaccuracy_2019}, and check well-calibration on all these subgroups.
+Rather, it is necessary to consider all computationally identifiable subgroups as is done in, e.g., \shortciteA{friedler_impossibility_2016,hebert-johnson_multicalibration_2018,kearns_preventing_2018,kim_multiaccuracy_2019}, and check well-calibration in all these subgroups.
 Since exact equality $\pixih = \pii$ is not achievable in practice, a pragmatic tolerance range should be conceived.
 The above equalities in the definitions of individual well-calibration are then relaxed to $\pixih \in (\pii - \epsilon, \pii + \epsilon)$ with a tolerated deviation of $\epsilon \in \mathbb{R}^+$.

+Here, also the group fairness metrics such as \myemph{equalized odds}, \myemph{predictive parity}, etc. \shortcite<see, e.g.,>{verma_fairness_2018} have their value: We can think of them as \myemph{fairness-related performance metrics} that allow us to obtain more nuanced information on the model performance in subgroups as this goes beyond well-calibration.
+Also here, the subgroups are not defined by PAs -- since there are no PAs in this scenario -- but all computationally identifiable subgroups should be considered for a holistic view of the model's performance.